etro-js/etro-js.github.io/versioned_docs/version-0.11/getting-started/add-layers.md

 # Add Layers

-In this section, you'll learn how to add layers to your movie.

 ## What is a Layer?

-A layer is a visual and/or audio element that you can add to a movie.
-You can add multiple layers to a movie to create complex compositions.

-Etro comes with a few built-in layers, but you can also create your own custom layers.
+A layer is a piece of visual and/or audio source content.
+Layers can be concatenated and composited onto the movie.
+Etro comes with a few built-in layers, but you can also create your own.

 ## Add a Layer

-To add a solid color layer to your movie, you can use the `etro.layer.Visual` class:
+Use `etro.layer.Visual` to add a solid color layer to your movie:

 ```js
 const layer = new etro.layer.Visual({